alexeyraspopov/flux-stateful/readme.md

 Store.publish(data)
 ```

-All this methods are inherited from [newsletter](https://github.com/alexeyraspopov/newsletter).
+All these methods are inherited from [newsletter](https://github.com/alexeyraspopov/newsletter).

 ```javascript
 dispatchToken